vplesko/OrbLang/docs/pages/type_system_extended_constant_types.md

 A type can be expressed as constant by using the `cn` identifier.
 For example, `(i32 cn)` is a constant `i32`.
 Ref values of this type cannot be reassigned new values.

-Symbols of a constant type must be explicitly initialized (default zero-initialization is not allowed).

 ```
 fnc main () () {
     sym (x:(i32 cn) 100);